-♦ Current Licensure as an Advanced Practice (Registered) Nurse (APN/APRN)
+• Current Licensure as an Advanced Practice (Registered) Nurse (APN/APRN)

-The applicant must have a current APN or APRN license in their state of residence in the United States, if applicable in the state of residence. (not all states require APN or APRN license).
+The applicant must have a current APN or APRN license in their state of residence in the United States, if applicable.
+(Not all states require APN or APRN license).

-♦ Current Licensure as a Professional Registered Nurse (RN)
+• Current Licensure as a Professional Registered Nurse (RN)